jayoungs/Elevate-Electronics-Pandemic-Sales-Analysis/README.md

     ```

 #### Hypothesis 2.
-Had we had fewer newly registered customers over time? - Yes
+Had we had fewer leads over time? - Yes
-> Here, we define new customers as those **who created accounts** from 2019 to 2022.
+> Here, we define new leads as those **who created accounts** from 2019 to 2022 and customers as those who ever made a purchase either as a guest or a registered user.
 ==(graphs showing both?)==
-* The number of new customers had declined in an accelerated pace from 2021 to 2022, hitting low at 36 in December 2022.
+* The number of new leads had declined in an accelerated pace from 2021 to 2022, hitting low at 36 in December 2022.
-* Customers from our most successful channel, direct marketing, showed the similar pattern with a plummet in its effect from March 2022 on.
+* The number of new customers through our most successful channel, direct marketing, showed the similar pattern with a plummet from March 2022 on.
+However, we don't have data yet to determine

     <details>
     <summary>SQL queries: Click to expand</summary>